avine/formation-angular-base/CahierExercices_en/05_injection_dependances.md

-## TP5: Dependency Injection
+## Lab 5: Dependency injection

-We will now discuss services and dependency injection in an Angular application.
+We will now create services and understand the dependency injection mechanism in an Angular application.

 We will create two services:

-- ProductService : who will be in charge of product management,
-- CustomerService : who will be in charge of the user's cart.

-- Please create a `ProductService` service using the `ng generate service services/Product` command where you define:
+- ProductService: to manage products.
+- CustomerService: to manage the basket.

+- Create a service `services\ProductService.ts` (use angular-cli) with:
-- a `products` array with the values defined in the`AppComponent.ts` component
+	- The `products` array defined in the `AppComponent.ts` component
-- a `getProducts()` method: will return the array `products`
+	- A `getProducts()` method that returns the `products`.
-- an `isTheLast(product)` method: will return `true` if the stock of a product is equal to 1
+	- A `isTheLast(product)` method that returns `true` if the product stock value is equal to 1.
-- an `isAvailable(product)` method: will return `true` if the stock of a product is not equal to 0
+	- A `isAvailable(product)` method that returns `true` if the product stock value is greater than 0.
-- a `decreaseStock(product)` method: will update the `stock` property of the product specified as a parameter
+	- A `decreaseStock(product)` method to decrement the `stock` product value

-- Please create a `CustomerService` service, using the `ng generate service services/Customer` command where you define:
+- Create a service `services\CustomerService.ts` with:
-- a `addProduct(product)` method: will add the new product in a table, this table represents your basket.
+	- A `addProduct(product)` method that adds a new product in the basket
-- a `getTotal()` method: will calculate the total amount of the basket.
+	- A `getTotal()` method that computes the basket price.

-- Import these two services in your `Application` component, and modify the implementation of this component in order to use the different methods implemented previously.
+- Import those two services in the `Application` component, and change the component to use the services.

-- To finish this lab, we will externalize the title "Welcome to Zenika Ecommerce" in a variable variable of type `String` using a provider of type `Value`
+- To conclude this lab, inject the title "Welcome to Zenika Ecommerce" as `String` by using a `Value` provider

+- Bonus: write tests

 ### Tests

-With the addition of dependencies to your components, the tests you've done so far will almost all fail.
-Indeed, to use your components, it will now be necessary for Angular to know how to solve the dependencies of each component.
+Because of dependencies added to your components, tests fail.
+To use the components, Angular need to know how to resolve those dependencies for all components.

-Remember that the purpose of each unit test is to test the code of the element being tested (component or service) without ever using code from another element.
-So do not satisfy dependencies with real implementations but with mocks.
+Remember that the goal of a unit test is to test a unit in isolation: the unit doesn't depend on any external services/components.
+We need to use mocks instead of dependencies real implementations.

-In addition, the addition of service has shifted some responsibilities.
-Some tests performed so far in the components should not be corrected but deleted.
+Moreover, by using services, we introduced a 'separation of concerns'.
+Some tests previously done in the components must not be fixed but removed.

-- In the `app` tests, create a minimalist `ProductServiceMock` class that will replace `ProductService` and a `CustomerService` class.
-Add a `providers` property in the test module with `ProductService` and `CustomerService` defined with their mock and a value for `welcomeMsg`.
+- In the `app` component tests, create a minimalist class called `ProductServiceMock` that will replace `ProductService`.
+Repeat for `CustomerService`.
+Add the `providers` property in the test module with `ProductService` and `CustomerService` using their mock.
+Provide a value for `welcomeMsg`.

-- In the `app` tests, remove the tests for calculating and updating the cart total.
-The component is no longer responsible for this calculation.
+- In the `app` component tests, remove tests about the computation of the basket price.
+This component doesn't hold the responsibility of that computation.

-- In the `app` tests, use the Angular `inject` function to get instances of the services and the `spyOn` function to make Jasmine spies in order to run the existing tests again.
+- In the `app` component tests, use Angular `inject` function to get services instances and `spyOn` function to create Jasmine spies in order to pass tests.

-- In the `app` tests, add a test checking the value of `welcomeMsg` from the dependency injection is present in the header.
+- In the `app` component tests, add a test checking that `welcomeMsg` value is set in the header.

-- In the `app` tests, add a test that checks the `updatePrice` function to run successfully using spies for `addProduct` and `decreaseStock` methods.
+- In the `app` component tests, add a test checking that the `updatePrice` function is working well by using spies on the `addProduct` and `decreaseStock` functions.

-- In the `app-product` tests, run the existing tests in the same way as the `app` tests (with mock and spy).
+- In the `app-product` component tests, make existing tests pass like with the `app` component (by using mocks and spies).

-- Add tests to `CustomerService`.
-A test to verify that the basket is initialized without product, another to validate that `addProduct` adds the product to the cart and one to validate the calculation of the total price of the cart.
+- Add tests in the `CustomerService` service.
+One to check that the basket is initialized without products, another to check that the `addProduct` function add a product in the basket and a last one to check the computation of the basket price.

-- Add tests to `ProductService`.
-One to check that there are 4 products at the beginning, one validating the operation of the `isTheLast` function and one last for the function `decreaseStock`.
+- Add tests in the `ProductService` service.
+One to check there are 4 products after initialization, another to check the `isTheLast` function and a last one to check the `decreaseStock` function.